Are you interested in one of our biggest threat to the performances of our websites, I’m. One of the biggest threats is DDoS Attacks.

 What is DDoS – DDoS is a distributed denial-of-service (DDoS) attack that occurs when multiple systems flood the bandwidth or resources of a targeted system, usually one or more web servers.

 Such an attack is often the result of multiple compromised systems (for example, a botnet) flooding the targeted system with traffic.

-Average duration of a reflection attack was 20 minutes in Q2 (19 minutes in Q1).
+The average duration of a reflection attack was 20 minutes in Q2 (19 minutes in Q1).
 Part of the takeaway from this is that merely following best practices can mitigate the risks of being compromised by a DDoS attack.

 A new pattern has emerged accordingly to CloudFlare, attackers aren’t taking the week off, but they do seem to be working regular hours – you can find more analysis in this article – The Daily DDoS: Ten Days of Massive Attacks

-Have you experienced a DDoS attack, if so how did you handle it – just wait it out or did you call a DDoS mitigation company like CloudFlare?
+Have you experienced a DDoS attack, if so how did you handle it – just wait it out or did you call a DDoS mitigation company like Cloudflare?